Periodicals Department FAQ

 - page number(s) of the article

 Remember to use the Library Catalog and the Electronic Journals List to ascertain whether or not the periodical you want is in the Library's physical or electronic collections.
-If the library does not subscribe to the periodical you need, you may request a copy of the article that you need through Document Delivery Services.
+If the library does not subscribe to the periodical you need, you may request a copy of the article that you need through Interlibrary Services.